US: Biden administration sets January vaccine deadline for big companies | DW | 04.11.2021

 But the mandate could face backlash from conservative Republicans.
 A group of Republicans in the Senate, led by Mike Braun of Indiana, is attempting to overturn the rule.

-Florida Governor Ron DeSantis, a Republican and ally of former President Donald Trump, is also suing the Biden administration over rules requiring employees of federal contractors.
+Florida Governor Ron DeSantis, a Republican and ally of former President Donald Trump, is also suing the Biden administration over rules requiring employees of federal contractors to be vaccinated.

 The US is expected to ramp up its vaccine rollout in the coming months after the CDC health agency endorsed coronavirus vaccines for children from ages 5 to 11.
 The Biden administration has also touted booster shots for adults in recent months to curb infections.